-Found in tea and coffee, caffeine is the world’s most popular stimulant.
+Found notably in tea and coffee, caffeine is the world’s most popular stimulant.
 We usually associate a cup of coffee with happiness, and for some of us, even relief.
-Unfortunately, only people who aren’t used to caffeine will experience the euphoric effects associated with that cup of liquid gold.
-Chances are, if you’re a coffee-lover, you’ll only experience caffeine’s anti-sleep effect, and not much else.
+Unfortunately, only people who aren’t used to caffeine will experience truly euphoric effects.
+Chances are, if you’re a coffee lover, you’ll mostly experience caffeine’s anti-sleep effect, not much else.

 And before you reach for that second cup, remember, caffeine tolerance is an insurmountable tolerance.
 This means more, doesn’t necessarily mean better.
 Increasing the amount of caffeine you consume will not amplify the effects of caffeine, no matter how much coffee you drink.

 So the question is, are you considered caffeine tolerant?
 The ‘bad news’ is, just drinking coffee more than a few times a week will increase your caffeine tolerance, which means no super-focus and no euphoria.
 If you want to maximize the benefits of caffeine, you may want to try weaning yourself off of it or excluding it from your diet for a month, which will allow your tolerance to fade.

 Caffeine blocks a subset of adenosine receptors called A2A receptors.
 These receptors are normally responsible for the sleepy feeling that signals you to get ready for bed, but when caffeine blocks this receptor, that sleepy feeling disappears.
 Blocking this receptor also augments dopamine signaling, which results in the stimulated feeling associated with caffeine.

 Caffeine tolerance prevents augmented dopamine signaling, which is why coffee veterans don’t feel true stimulation after drinking a few cups.
 Even the most enthusiastic coffee drinker however, will benefit from the anti-sleep effect caused by blocked adenosine receptors.